carlos-dev-research/aws-abid-count-task/README.md

 ### Notes
 - Study is showcased in aws-abid-count-task-Study.ipynb
 - Results are shown in results.csv
+- The json files are the indexes and number of objects organized as they were used in the notebook

 ### Final Conclusion from the Study
 #### Model Improvements and Observations